janbodnar/Java-Advanced/web/httpclient/README.md

 receives after sending an *HttpRequest*.
 * **HttpResponse.BodyHandler**: It is a functional interface that accepts some information about the response (status code and headers), and returns a *BodySubscriber*, which itself handles consuming the response body.
-* **HttpResponse.BodySubscriber**: subscribes for the response body and consumes its bytes into some other form (a string, a file, or some other storage type).
+* **HttpResponse.BodySubscriber**: It subscribes for the response body and consumes its bytes into some other form (a string, a file, or some other storage type).

 *BodyPublisher* is a subinterface of *Flow.Publisher*, introduced in Java 9.
 Similarly, *BodySubscriber* is a subinterface